ryonakano/konbucase/README.md

 # KonbuCase
-KonbuCase is a case converting app designed for elementary OS.

 ![](data/Screenshot.png)

+KonbuCase is a simple case converting app.
 Features include:

 * Click "Copy to Clipboard" button to copy the all texts in the text view without selecting them
 * Convert your text between camelCase, PascalCase, Sentence case, snake_case, kebab-case, and space-separated